alinowshad/alinowshad.github.io/_pages/about.md

 Recent News
 ======
 - <b> September 2025 </b> one paper accepted by Information Processing & Management (IP&M)
+- Started as PhD student at Peking University in the School of Computer Science
 - <b> August 2025 </b> one paper accepted by Neurocomputing
 - <b> August 2025 </b> one paper accepted by Cluster Computing
 - <b> March 2025 </b> one paper accepted by Journal of Forecasting